tokio-rs/axum/src/docs/extract.md

 # };
 ```

-Note that only one extractor can consume the request body.
-If multiple body extractors are
-applied a `500 Internal Server Error` response will be returned.

 # Request body extractors

 Most of the time your request body type will be [`body::Body`] (a re-export
 of [`hyper::Body`]), which is directly supported by all extractors.

-However if you're applying a tower middleware that changes the response you
+However if you're applying a tower middleware that changes the request body type
-might have to apply a different body type to some extractors:
+you might have to apply a different body type to some extractors:

 ```rust
 use std::{